-5. SQLMap: It is entirely free to use the tool and allows automating the detection of a vulnerability in a website’s database.
-With the help of a very powerful testing engine, SQLMap can detect various security threads.
+It is an entirely free-to-use tool that automates the detection of a vulnerability in a website’s database.
+With the help of a very powerful testing engine, SQLMap can detect various security threads in a web app.

 Key features of SQLMap: